jdhao/blog_source/python_logging_module.md

     logger.debug("Exception: %s", e)
 ```

-Unfortunately, this will only print an incomplete excpetion message and does
-not help to debug the error.
+Unfortunately, this will only print an incomplete exception message and does not help to debug the error.

-Using `str(e)` or `repr(e)` to represent the exception, you also won't get the
+Using `str(e)` or `repr(e)` to represent the exception, you also won't get the actual stack trace.
-actual stack trace, so it is not helpful to find where the exception is.
+So it is not helpful to find where the exception is.

-After reading other answers and the logging package doc, the following two ways
+After reading other answers and the logging package doc,
-work great to print the actual stack trace for later debugging:
+the following two ways work great to print the actual stack trace for later debugging:

 1. use `logger.debug()` with parameter `exc_info`: